Project Summary

 Philosophy

-MegaloTorus uses light and sound to explore the dynamic flow of energy, as well as the infinite nature of the torus.
+MegaloTorus uses light and sound to explore the dynamic flow of energy and the infinite nature of the torus.

 Build Process